- Programs and Statistics

 Can I interview before I’ve submitted my application?

 You must write to our office at firstname.lastname@example.org indicating that you want your application held until your interview occurs.
-Failure to inform us in writing may result in an admissions decision prior to your interview.

 I am thinking of applying in a year or two.
 Should I schedule an interview if I'm not applying this cycle?